What is an Advanced Manufacturing Technician?

 At Jefferson, we believe in making you stand out.
-By participating in the greater Louisville KY FAME'S Advanced Manufacturing Technician (AMT) Program at Jefferson, you ll do just that.
+By participating in the greater Louisville KY FAME'S Advanced Manufacturing Technician (AMT) Program at Jefferson, You will do just that.
 The program combines college coursework with paid, on-the-job training, and leads you to your certification as an Advanced Manufacturing Technician.
-You ll also have the tools needed for a challenging, rewarding career with area manufacturers.
+You will also have the tools needed for a challenging, rewarding career with area manufacturers.

-- You'll receive approximately 1,800 hours of on-the-job training and work experience
+- You will receive approximately 1,800 hours of on-the-job training and work experience

-- You'll gain opportunities for full-time employment with a sponsoring employer and
+- You will gain opportunities for full-time employment with a sponsoring employer and

 - You can also choose to continue our education in Advanced Manufacturing Engineering at an AME-participating engineering university or in Advanced Manufacturing Business at Northwood University.

 - Are you a high school senior with an expected graduation date of May or June or a recent high school graduate?

 - 19 or higher on the math portion of the ACT?

 - 18 or higher on the English portion of the ACT?

 - 20 or higher on the reading portion of the ACT?